firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Thu Jun  4 23:27:16 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 00:00:40 UTC 2015.

 The ipset `feodo` has **94** entries, **94** unique IPs.